rstudio/gcfgenv/README.md

   possible to determine after the initial configuration file pass whether a value was defaulted, so resetting a field's default via environment variable could lead to surprising results.

+## License

+Licensed under the Apache License, Version 2.0.
+See `LICENSE` for details.